-LUMBER MEMO

-PENNSYLVANIA LUMBERMENS MUTUAL INSURANCE COMPANY + INDIANA LUMBERMENS MUTUAL INSURANCE COMPANY

-COMMENTARY: THE INDIRECT COSTS OF CLAIMS

-JOHN K. SMITH, PRESIDENT & CEO

-With the first six months of 2016 behind us, it is becoming clearer that the efforts we extended over the last 30 months in loss control, risk selection and expense management have gained traction and are yielding their intended results.
-We are showing a slight underwriting profit and a combined ratio (an overall measure of profitability in the insurance industry) of slightly under 100%.
+PENNSYLVANIA LUMBERMENS MUTUAL INSURANCE COMPANY + INDIANA LUMBERMENS MUTUAL INSURANCE COMPANY COMMENTARY: THE INDIRECT COSTS OF CLAIMS With the first six months of 2016 behind us, it is becoming clearer that the efforts we extended over the last 30 months in loss control, risk selection and expense management have gained traction and are yielding their intended results.
+We are showing a slight underwriting profit and a combined ratio of slightly under 100%.
 In addition, our policyholder surplus is approaching record heights, increasing over \$12 million during the past two quarters.
 While we are behind target on our premium production, the second quarter reflected much improvement over the first in this area.
 Competition has slackened a bit as a number of carriers that entered the niche over the last couple of years have had difficulties establishing profitability and are either dramatically retrenching with significant price increases or non-renewing business.